-You should start to see germination within a week or two when the temperatures stay above 55 degrees.
-Wait to mow your lawn until the grass blades reach 3 to 3.5 inches in height.
-This could take up to 8 weeks (about 2 months), so plan your mowing schedule accordingly.
-We highly recommend mulch mowing (not bagging the clippings) as a best practice for building your turf.
+MOWING We highly recommend mulch mowing (not bagging the clippings) as a best practice for building your lawn.
 Grass mulch makes excellent food for the microbes living in your soil.
 Make sure your mower blade is nice and sharp and cut your grass only when it’s dry.
-Avoid mowing your lawn too short, maintaining a 2 or 3-inch height.
+Avoid mowing your lawn too short, maintaining at least a 2” to 3” height.
 Lawns that are mowed too short not only invite invading weeds and pests, but also puts a strain on the moisture content of the soil.
 Longer grass blades also capture more sunlight which strengthens plant health.